uniworld-io/developer-docs/docs/accountAndAddress.md

 - Convert the raw data (transaction in JSON format for example) to byte array
 - Calculate the hash from byte raw data using the SHA256 ```hash = SHA256(rawDataInByteArray)```
 - Use private key to sign on the hash ```result = sign(hash, privateKey)```
-- The signature maybe added to the tranasction as the extra data
+- The signature maybe added to the transaction as the extra data

 _Verify signature_
 The *result* returned from the *sign* function contains the value of *{s, r, v}*. *s* (32 bytes in length) is the signature proof, *r* (32 bytes in length) is the signature result, *v* is the public key recovery.
 To verify the signature, We calculate the r' from the signing message (the hash of raw data), the signature proof (*s*) ad the public key recovery (*v*).
 If `r' = r` then the signature is valid, otherwise It is invalid.